 Cale Yarborough and the Allison brothers get down and dirty

 The epic crash between Cale Yarborough and Donnie Allison is one of the most memorable wrecks in NASCAR history, but it’s what happened afterward that will live in racing infamy forever.

 After Richard Petty crossed the finish line first to win the race, tempers started to flare between Yarborough and Allison.
 Allison’s brother, Bobby, even drove around to the site of the crash after finishing ninth to check on Donnie.
 That’s when the mayhem broke out.

 An angry Yarborough started swinging his helmet at the Allison brothers in rage, and a wild wrestling match broke out on the infield grass.
 CBS cameras broadcasted the entire scrum on live television.

-“I got closer to Donnie, and Cale started yelling at me that I had caused the wreck,” Bobby Allison said after the race.
+“I got closer to Donnie, and Cale started yelling at me that I had caused the wreck,” Bobby Allison said after the race, according to ESPN.
 “I think I questioned his ancestry.
 He ran at me.
 He yelled at me some more.
 I probably questioned his ancestry some more.
 And then he surprised me by hitting me in the face with his helmet.
 He was always a stocky little prizefighter-type guy.
 Certainly, he didn’t want to take on Donnie, ’cause Donnie would have mopped the floor up with him.”

 The 1979 Daytona 500 was later dubbed “The Famous Finish,” and it turned NASCAR into the wildly popular television event it is today.